Archive - News Article

 Arrested by SPD

-The Nolan County Sheriff's Office (NCSO) had 11 calls for service, served five civil papers and made one arrest on June 30, 2011.
+The Nolan County Sheriff's Office (NCSO) had seven calls for service, served no civil papers and made no arrests on Sept.
+14, 2011.

 â€¢ MHMR transport â€”Â Wichita Falls.

 â€¢ Suspicious vehicle â€”Â CR 181.

 A Grandparents Day lunch was held on Wednesday, Sept.
 14, 2011, at Sweetwater Intermediate School.
 Shown above are Hope Peek, student at SIS with her grandmother, Glenda Bedwell and her great-grandparents, Billy and Irene Spears.
 The three traveled eight hours from Nashville, Arkansas to have lunch with their granddaughter.
 The lunches will continue at Sweetwater ISD schools this week.